Larab17/information_security_project/README.md

-# SecureScan Pro — Easy Code Security Scanner
+# SecureScan Pro — Code Security Scanner

 SecureScan Pro is a simple Flask web app that helps you find common security issues in code and files.